Skip to content

 Some convicts had inauspicious beginnings in America, but later managed to get their lives back on track.
 Mary Slider was transported on the Loyal Margaret in 1726 for stealing two shirts from Thomas Shelton.
 One year after arriving in Maryland, she had a son born out of wedlock and was tried for bastardy.
 Apparently, this experience wasn’t enough to dissuade her from such behavior, because she bore another child, a daughter, one year before her marriage in 1730 to Peter Majors.
 Together, the two had 3 or 4 children, including the daughter born out of wedlock.

 Anne Ambrose, who was also transported on the Loyal Margaret, had an experience similar to Mary Slider.
-Ambrose, who was transported for theft, had a son, William Ambrose, out of wedlock in 1725.
+Ambrose, who was transported for theft, had a son, William Ambrose, out of wedlock c1725.
 She was charged with bastardy in 1731 and in 1737.
-No father was named in any of these cases, but Charles Motherby, who was transported in 1723, was said to be the father of her son William.
+No father was named in any of these cases, but Charles Motherby, who was transported in 1723, was said to be the father of her son William (although if he truly were the father, William’s birth year would have had to be much later than 1725).
 In 1749, William Ambrose was called to testify in proceedings against Charles Motherby, but he failed to appear and was found in contempt of authority.
 In 1774, William purchased the Rocky Point plantation in Baltimore County.
 At one point he moved away from Maryland, and he died in 1802 in Bracken County, Kentucky.

 Note: Click here to read more about Anthony Lamb in an article I wrote for the Readex Report eNewsletter.